ibm-cloud-docs/Registry/registry_images_.md

 Before you begin, you must back up any images that you want to keep.
 {: tip}

-To delete a private repository by using the GUI, complete the following steps:
+To delete a private repository by using the {{site.data.keyword.cloud_notm}} console, complete the following steps:

 1. Log in to the {{site.data.keyword.cloud_notm}} console [https://cloud.ibm.com/login](https://cloud.ibm.com/login){: external} with your IBMid.
 2. If you have multiple {{site.data.keyword.cloud_notm}} accounts, select the account and region that you want to use from the account menu.